iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Lipschitz Continuity.md

 A function is beta smooth if its derivative is Lipschitz Continuous.
 See [Beta Smoothness](Beta%20Smoothness.md) for more information.
 The condition of beta-smoothness is stronger than Lipschitz continuity.
-See [Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications](../Properties%20of%20Functions/Global%20Lipschitz%20Gradient,%20Strong%20Smoothness,%20Equivalence%20and%20Implications.md) for more information about using the global Lipschitz continuity used in convex optimization methods.
+See [Convex Function with Global Lipschitz Gradient](../Properties%20of%20Functions/Convex%20Function%20with%20Global%20Lipschitz%20Gradient.md) for more information about using the global Lipschitz continuity used in convex optimization methods.

 ---